cu-ecen-5013/final-project-arpit6232/README.md

 - Issues in this repository are duplicated.
 Please use this link only tracking on [issues](https://github.com/AESD-Course-Project/AESD-Course-Project.github.io/issues)

-# Issues are tracked here : https://github.com/AESD-Course-Project/AESD-Course-Project.github.io/issues
+## Issues are not tracked in this repository

-# Not all issues are duplicated in this repository.
-(Reger here for Issues for Sprints: https://github.com/AESD-Course-Project/AESD-Course-Project.github.io/issues)
+## Issues are tracked here: https://github.com/AESD-Course-Project/AESD-Course-Project.github.io/issues

 ## Sprint 2